Kodungoor Devi Temple

 Kodungoor Devi Temple is a famous temple located at Kodungoor, Kerala, India.
 The primary deity of this temple is Kodungooramma.
 Its antiquity was estimated above 200 years.
-The temple initially belonged to Madathil family and was later taken up by the Travancore devaswam.
+The temple initially belonged to Madathil family and was later taken up by the Travancore Devaswom Board.

+In March 2023, the temple held a unique "festival of women" in which there was a parade of female elephants.
+This was a break with mostly patriarchal tradition of the past.